defencedigital/moduk-service-manual/src/content/start-with-your-users.md

   url: "/content/"
 ---

-It is only possible to write clear, useful content if you understand your users and what they need to do.
+You can only create useful content if you understand your users and what they need to do.

 ## Get to know your users